Career & Experience

 Staying in Canada after graduation Paying taxes in Canada Social Insurance Number (SIN)

 Work Study applications are submitted in the form of a job posting via our Student Job Board (with some extra fields).
-The job posting will not be view-able by students unless approved for funding and requested by the applicant on the application form.
+The job posting will not be view-able by students unless approved for funding.

-Login to the UBCO Student Job Board to set up an employer account or sign in to your existing account.
+Login to the UBCO Student & Alumni Job Board to set up an employer account or sign in to your existing account.

 Click ‘Post a Job’ – Proposals submitted for the Work Study Program serve two purposes: (1) to apply for funding, and if approved for funding, (2) as a job posting to advertise the Work Study opportunity to students.